TomPatterson9/gildedrp/public/rules.md

 - This may not be used as a “shield” for doctors - if an active scene is going on and the doctor runs inside for cover during a scene, etc. - this voids the safe zone.

-# Criminal Activity / Robberies:
+# Criminal Activity / Robberies
-## In Character Consequences:
+## In Character Consequences

 - Remand can hold you in jail for multiple days at a time but requires a serious amount of crime like anarchy charges before you obtain one